 Ready to Craft Your First Post?

-If the growing number of blogging platforms is any indication, there’s more than one way to blog in 2020.
+If the growing number of blogging platforms is any indication, it’s clear that there’s more than one way to blog in 2020.

 Taking the time to consider and test out different platforms before committing will give you confidence that the blog software you choose is the best one for you.
 Like my costume-wielding friend, you might go with one only to find the other is a better fit – and that’s OK.